 Assistant Practitioner (Health) Apprenticeship

-The Assistant Practitioner (Health) Apprenticeship at Keele University has been designed to reflect contemporary demands in the profession and to support participants development into a committed, competent Healthcare Practitioner with the emotional intelligence to critically and clinically reason using evidence-based practice.
+The Assistant Practitioner (Health) Apprenticeship at Keele University is tailored to meet contemporary demands in the profession.
+It aims to support participants in developing into dedicated and competent healthcare practitioners, equipped with the emotional intelligence to apply critical and clinical reasoning through evidence-based practice.

 Duration: 2 years.